 Planning to visit Normandy?
 This list of the top things to do in Normandy France will help you plan what to see in Normandy France, including top attractions in Normandy, the best towns in Normandy, the best sights to see in Normandy France, and more.
 If you need help finding the best things to see and do in Normandy, read on!

 This is a Guest Post from Chris at Explore Now or Never.
 Chris writes on authentic travel experiences for mid-life professionals.

 Disclosure: This guide to Normandy contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 With its sweeping ocean vistas, bucolic green pastures, and romantic half-timbered villages, Normandy has been tempting tourists from Paris for decades, and American, Canadian, ANZAC, and UK visitors in particular…as we pay tribute to those who fought and lost their lives in the fight for freedom on one tragic day on the Normandy beaches during World War II.

 While it’s possible to make a day trip to Normandy, the region is worth so much more than a long and harried day trip from Paris.
 Consider these 10 activities in Normandy as reason enough to base yourself here for an idyllic, restorative vacation that’s far from the tourist hordes.

 01. See the Memorials and Beaches from D-Day